Philadelphia Phillies (NFL): World Series of Football

 In late December the 1902 World Series of Football was held at Madison Square Garden in New York City.
-While neither the Phillies nor Athletics participated in this event, several members of both squads joined together on a team known variously as "New York", the "New Yorks" and the "New York Philadelphians".
+While neither the Phillies nor Athletics participated in this event, several members of both squads joined on a team known variously as "New York", the "New Yorks" and the "New York Philadelphians".
 The New York team played in the first indoor football game against the Syracuse Athletic Club.